themeblvd/theme-blvd-shortcodes/readme.txt

 = Lightbox =

-Theme Blvd themes already come with basic prettyPhoto lightbox integration, and this plugin will give you a `[lightbox]` shortcode you can use to easily tap into this.
+Theme Blvd themes already come with basic lightbox integration, and this plugin will give you a `[lightbox]` shortcode you can use to easily tap into this.
+You can also wrap a group of `[lightbox]` instances in a `[lightbox_gallery]` for them to be grouped into a gallery within the lightbox.

 Additionally, there is a featured called "Auto Lightbox" which will automatically convert images inserted into pages and posts into the `[lightbox]` shortcode when they link to a lightbox-compatible URL.
 Note that you can disable this functionality from *Settings > Writing* in your WordPress admin.